beetbox/beets/docs/plugins/fetchart.rst

 - **high_resolution**: If enabled, fetchart retrieves artwork in the highest resolution it can find (warning: image files can sometimes reach >20MB).
   Default: ``no``.
-- **deinterlace**: If enabled, convert images to non-progressive/baseline.
 - **deinterlace**: If enabled, `Pillow`_ or `ImageMagick`_ backends are
   instructed to store cover art as non-progressive.
 This might be preferred for DAPs that don't support progressive images.